-Example 2: Adding a String of Shared 3490 Tape Drives to Two Logical Partitions
+Example 2: Adding a String of Shared 3490 Tape Drives to Two Logical Partitions we will be using the Lock-Step process.
+Thus, the process remains the same, only the dynamic I/O commands will change.

 This example shows you how to take an existing unshared channel path, change it to a channel path shared between two logical partitions, add an ESCON control unit, and add a string of 3490 tape drives, using the sample IOCP source file in Chapter 24, "Sample I/O Configuration Program File," on page 299.